 SIPI started working with the City of Albuquerque in spring of 2022 for internships, placing students who wanted to pursue an early childhood education career.
-In this FY, this relationship was formally increased so we are now can refer/sponsor HSE students and preparatory ABE level in a program to earn an ECE certification though an individualized online 45 hour training.
-This conferrers students completing this training with qualifications to work in an ECE facility as a student intern.
+Last year, this relationship was formally increased, so we are now referring/sponsoring HSE students and preparatory ABE level students in a program the chance to earn an ECE certification though an individualized online 45-hour training.
+These credentials conferrer students completing this training with qualifications to work in an ECE facility as a student intern while most of them will matriculate into the SIPI ECED program.
 SIPI has formed informal partnerships with community development programs such as with the American Indian Chamber of Commerce for internships, and the Cooperative Catalyst of NM for entrepreneurship training and assistance in students starting their own businesses both on and off the reservation.
-Students have also been participating in paid internships with the USDA funded Tribal College Research Grant Program in assisting with collecting and using data for the project.
-SIPI has also became a member a chapter member in the American Indigenous Business Leaders and has been working with the organization to include students in developing business plans that were evaluated in a national competition.
-Even though, this was SIPI's first year in this partnership, the SIPI students earned a second place finish for their business plan presentation.
+Students have also been participating in paid internships with the USDA funded Tribal College Research Grant

-SIPI has also recently expanded its long term partnership with the National Indian Youth Council which is now assisting SIPI with placing students into internships including with the Public Service Company of New Mexico.
+Program in assisting with collecting and using data for the project.
+SIPI has also become a chapter member in the American Indigenous Business Leaders and has been working with the organization to include students in developing business plans that were evaluated in a national competition.

-Other current SIPI partnerships include the following: The United Way of Albuquerque-as a member of the Higher Education Access & Success ECHO project, the Kellogg Foundation, Accion, NUSENDA, New Mexico Community College, University of New Mexico, New Mexico Highlands University, Navajo Technical
+SIPI has also recently expanded its long-term partnership with the National Indian Youth Council which is now assisting SIPI with placing students into internships including with the Public Service Company of New Mexico.

-University, American Indian Business League, and the SIPI Board of Regents to develop and facilitate the SIPI Business Entrepreneurship Incubator program.
+Other current SIPI partnerships include the following: The United Way of Albuquerque-as a member of the Higher Education Access & Success ECHO project, the Kellogg Foundation, Accion, NUSENDA, New Mexico Community College, University of New Mexico, New Mexico Highlands University, Navajo Technical University, American Indian Business League, and the SIPI Board of Regents to develop and facilitate the SIPI Business Entrepreneurship Incubator program.
 SIPI started a partnership during the pandemic with Alamo Navajo School with the SIPI HSE program to deliver remote learning opportunities for their HSE students.
 Presently we have several Alamo NS students in HSE every semester and recently this partnership agreement was duplicated at Fort Wingate HS.

 SIPI is presently in discussion with community service centers in several rural locations that will provide most face-to-face student contact while SIPI provides content instruction and HiSET test preparation.
 This experiment grew out of lessons learned in delivering effective virtual HSE preparation for rural students across much of western New Mexico.
 Finally, SIPI worked with the New Mexico Workforce Connection of Central New Mexico to set up a satellite office on the SIPI campus.
-The SIPI and New Mexico Workforce Connections signed an MOU during the past FY and started staffing the office in July 2023.
+The SIPI and New Mexico Workforce Connections signed an MOU during the previous FY and started staffing the office in July 2023.
+This office was staffed full time by a DWS career counselor who assisted dozens of AE/HSE student to obtain 400-hour paid apprenticeships.
+These job opportunities included job interview preparation as well as gathered employer feedback that developed career preparation skills for every student intern.
+Each student ended this experience with both job experience and positive employer recommendations while several were offered permanent jobs with the same employer, either immediately or on completion of their intended degree.